Rate limiting with QoS policies

 Step 6

-Because this feature must allow some packets to pass, you must configure your system to examine those packets.
-See Best Practices for Handling Packets That Pass Before Traffic Identification and Specify a Policy to Handle Packets That Pass Before Traffic Identification.
+Since this feature must allow some packets to pass, configure your system to examine those packets.

 Step 7